Arianta arbustorum: Description

-The shell is usually brown with numerous pale yellowish rows of spots and usually with a brown band above the periphery, occasionally yellowish, reddish or with greenish hue, weakly striated and with fine spiral lines on the upper side.
-The shell has 5-5.5 convex whorls with deep suture.
-The last whorl is slightly descending near the aperture.
-The aperture is with prominent white lip inside.
+The shell is usually brown with numerous rows of pale yellowish spots and with a brown band above the periphery, occasionally yellowish, reddish or greenish in hue, weakly striated and with fine spiral lines on the upper side.
+The shell has 5–5.5 convex whorls with a deep suture.
+The last whorl slightly descends near the aperture.
+The aperture has a prominent white lip inside.
 The apertural margin is reflected.
 Umbilicus is entirely covered by the reflected columellar margin.

 The width of the shell is 18–25 mm.
 The height of the shell is 12–22 mm.
 Dimensions are locally variable.

-The shell shape is globular in most present-day populations, but originally is believed to have been depressed in the Pleistocene, before lowlands were invaded and shells became globular, re-invading mountain regions except some isolated spots among glaciers.
+The shell shape is globular in most present-day populations, but it is believed to have been depressed during the Pleistocene.
+Before lowlands were colonized and the shells became globular, the species re-invaded mountain regions, except for a few isolated spots among glaciers.